geofflamrock/stack/README.md

 # stack

-A tool to help manage multiple Git branches and pull requests that stack on top of each other.
+A tool to help manage multiple Git branches and pull requests that build on top of each other.

-## What is this thing?

-When working on a large new feature for your application, it can be helpful to break your work into small chunks in separate branches.
-This makes it easier to get each part reviewed by your team in a pull request and merged in.
-Each part of this work will likely need to build on the last part.

-Managing multiple branches and pull requests that all build together into a set of work can be a difficult task, particularly over time whilst you need to wait for reviews and your `main` branch has moved forward, or you need to incorporate feedback to your work.
+When you are working on a change to your software, breaking down and shipping your work in smaller, iterative chunks using separate branches and pull requests that build on each other brings a number of benefits:

+- It's easier to understand and reason about a smaller set of changes.
+- Getting someone to review your changes is easier if they are smaller and well contained.
+You are also more likely to get a high quality review that could catch issues compared to a massive pull request with a large number of changes which will often get skimmed.
+- Integration into long-lived branches such as `main` is easier and less prone to unintended issues.
+- It's easier to revert or fix if there is an issue.
+- Iterating on a change promotes getting feedback early and adjusting if you need to as you understand and complete the work.

+This approach is not without it's tradeoffs though:

+- It can be hard to get the overall context or scope of a change across multiple branches and pull requests.
+- Keeping branches up to date with the latest changes in `main` is difficult, time-consuming and can easily be done incorrectly, leading to needing to untangle a mess of conflicts.
+- Getting reviews from other team members or other teams can take time.
+- Incorporating feedback from reviews across branches is difficult.

-This tool can help you to manage multiple branches that form together into a `stack`.
+This is where `stack` comes in: It lets you manage multiple branches that form together into a stack, along with their associated pull requests, helping you to overcome the tradeoffs and gain the benefits of small, iterative changes.

-See [stacking.dev](https://www.stacking.dev/) for a longer description of the problem this tool is aiming to help you solve.

 **Note: This project is under active development and is likely to have rough edges, bugs and missing things.
 Until it reaches `v1.0.0` it also might change at any time.**